aws/aws-iot-device-sdk-js/README.md

     npm run-script browserize examples/browser/lifecycle/index.js
     ```

 1. Open `examples/browser/lifecycle/index.html` in your web browser.
 After connecting to AWS IoT, it should display 'connected clients'.
+Check the troubleshooting section if you're having trouble about certificate authority.
 1. Start programs which connect to AWS IoT (e.g., [the example programs in this package](#programs)).
 Make sure that these programs are connecting to the same AWS region that your Cognito Identity Pool was created in.
 The browser application will display a green box containing the client ID of each client which connects; when the client disconnects, the box will disappear.
 1. If a DynamoDB table named `LifecycleEvents` exists in your account and has a primary key named `clientId`, the lifecycle event browser monitor browser application will display the client ID contained in each row.
 By updating this table using an [AWS IoT rule](http://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html) triggered by [lifecycle events](http://docs.aws.amazon.com/iot/latest/developerguide/life-cycle-events.html), you can maintain a persistent list of all of the currently connected clients within your account.